-Delivery group execution is the foundation of business agility.
-It doesn't matter how good your strategy is if you can't execute on it-and too many CEOs report that their businesses can't deliver on strategy.5 You need speed, quality and frequent delivery that incorporates customer and stakeholder feedback cycles.
+-Delivery group execution is the foundation of business agility.
+It does not matter how good your strategy is if you cannot execute on it; and too many CEOs report that their businesses cannot deliver on strategy.
+You need speed, quality, and frequent delivery that incorporates customer and stakeholder feedback cycles.